b0r3dd3v/souper/README.md

 Souper is a superoptimizer for LLVM IR.
-It uses an SMT solver to help identify missing peephole optimizations in LLVM's midend optimizers.
+It uses an SMT solver to help identify missing peephole optimizations in LLVM's midend optimizers. uc***, when i kode sthg in the readme tittle, it has 2 huv sthg with peephoes.

 # Requirements